Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 And... how likely that was.
 What kind of a beached, stranded position their marriage was in, knowing that he was already committed to something that would command him until it destroyed him, one way or the other.
 He’d vowed to push himself further than Adam had ever managed himself, and by all evidence, he would succeed.
 What was that going to mean for them?

-If everyone had a devil on their shoulder, then Freya’s was whispering terrible things about Martina being…*lucky.* This was going to be a hard and painful transition for them, but afterwards she’d have a family that wasn’t being pulled on from the outside, and the burden would have shifted onto Freya’s family instead.
+If everyone had a devil on their shoulder, then Freya’s was whispering terrible things about Martina being...*lucky.* This was going to be a hard and painful transition for them, but afterwards she’d have a family that wasn’t being pulled on from the outside, and the burden would have shifted onto Freya’s family instead.

 The angel on the other shoulder was shocked, disgusted and murderously angry at that thought, but it was *just* a whisper, nothing more.
 Mostly, she was just glad her friend was alive, glad two kids got to grow up with a daddy, and glad the people she loved weren’t grieving on top of needing to put their lives together again.

 Though, the devil had something else to say, too.
 ‘Cuz the Lads were notoriously horny, which Christian blamed on the medical regime keeping them in a permanent young adulthood.
-All it took was a stray thought, a stiff breeze, eating a grape…
+All it took was a stray thought, a stiff breeze, eating a grape...

 It turned out he was the worst case of them all, even worse than Adam, both because of who he was and the training he endured.
 It left him with **needs.** And Christian didn’t believe in taking care of his more acute needs by himself in private.
 Not when he had a willing wife.
 And though Freya *was* willing, she was beginning to feel *put upon.*

 Every morning good and hard, which to be fair, was a wonderful way to wake up.
-Every evening he could get, for as long as he could manage, and he was so *good* it was hard to say no…
+Every evening he could get, for as long as he could manage, and he was so *good* it was hard to say no...

-But now he was sneaking home over lunch, visiting her on her own breaks at the clinic…
+But now he was sneaking home over lunch, visiting her on her own breaks at the clinic...

 For a while, it was delightful.
 He was pursuing her, like they were teenagers again!
 It felt good to be desired and he was a *wonderfully* attentive lover, for all his aggression.
-But after a while…
+But after a while...

 There was only so much pursuing a soul could want before she started to hanker for something else. *Especially* when she had a two-year-old to manage.
 She had a house and a job to balance, there was only so much nap time in the day to get stuff done, and they’d pretty much agreed they were going to have another one before long, too.